 - What’s a “grace-and-truth-filled” perspective of my child?

-- Am I making inside jokes (to myself or out loud) about jail time, or living in our basement for 20 more years, etc.?
+- How am I talking about my child?
+Am I making inside jokes (to myself or out loud) about my child doing jail time, or living in our basement for 20 more years, etc.?

 - Am I simply focused on my child’s failures?

-Allow fresh perspective to begin to influence your thinking so that you keep yourself from projecting a negative future for your kids.
+Allowing a fresh perspective to influence your thinking can keep you from projecting a negative future for your kids.

 Your teen needs more connection right now, not less.
-And yes, it can be very difficult to connect with a child who continues to push you away and is making choices with which you disagree.
-Keep in mind that sometimes it’s a child’s own sense of guilt or shame that is making it difficult for them to connect with you.
+And yes, it can be challenging to connect with a child who continues to push you away and is making choices with which you disagree.
+Remember that sometimes, it’s a child’s own sense of guilt or shame that makes it difficult for them to connect with you.

 Practically speaking, what does crossing the connection gap look like?

-- Send a text/snap/message affirming something about him.
+- Send a text message or email affirming something about them.

-- Take a calming breath and look at her with a pleasant look on your face!
+- Take a calming breath and look at them with a pleasant look on your face!

-- Watch some old home videos together or look at a photo album from when she was younger.
+- Watch some old home videos together or look at a photo album from when they were younger.

-- Tell her you were thinking about something she did that made you laugh.
+- Tell them you were thinking about something they did that made you smile.

 Indeed, it’s never too late.
 The older your kids are when you make parenting changes, the more they are able to notice your effort to keep calm and stay connected and remember it!
-This coming year, we challenge you to have a NEW vision for your family – one filled with hope and promise rather than despair.
-We are praying you accept that challenge as you learn to lead your family (and teens!) with grace.
+We challenge you to have a NEW vision for your family – one filled with hope and promise rather than despair as you learn to lead your family (and teens!) with grace.

 What are your parenting strengths?